IELTS Writing Task 1: Question

 Grammatical range and accuracy: The model answer uses a range of comparative structures accurately.
 The model answer also uses a range of grammatical forms to produce complex sentences.
 These include clauses beginning with with, which and -ing forms.

-You might panic when you see a Task 1 diagram like this one due to the complexity and volume of words.
-However, it’s not necessary to describe every feature.
+You might panic when you see this IELTS Writing Task 1 diagram due to the number of words.
+However, it isn’t necessary to describe every feature.
 Instead, highlight only the most interesting points for comparison.
 In this example, we would definitely want to mention the width of the body and the length of the legs.
-Finally, a high-scoring answer will include some kind of overview or general statement.
-In this case, the physical differences between our ancestors are clearer connected to their different lifestyles – check the lifestyle information beneath the name of each creature.
+A high-scoring answer will also include some kind of overview or general statement.
+In this case, the physical differences between our ancestors are clearer connected to their different lifestyles, as mentioned in the headings.